danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * somewhere link cucumber for ruby gem: https://github.com/cucumber/cucumber-ruby/tree/main
 * Is this already linked somewhere? https://cucumber.io/docs/
 * The diagram in https://cucumber.io/docs/#what-are-step-definitions could be useful?
-* Hmmm organization by domain concept: https://cucumber.io/docs/guides/anti-patterns#how-to-decouple-steps--step-definitions
+* WIP Hmmm organization by domain concept: https://cucumber.io/docs/guides/anti-patterns#how-to-decouple-steps--step-definitions
   * But I like to start with one steps file per feature test, then extract to common steps as shared steps "reveal" themselves
 * target audience/assumptions: familiar with rails and system/feature testing in general (at least had some experience), but new to Cucumber.
-* Wording on aside for real app content moderation
+* Wording on aside for real app content moderation and email display
 * Explain `Background` - if need the same setup for every scenario - analogous to `before` in RSpec: https://www.jakubsobolewski.com/cucumber/articles/reference-gherkin.html#background
 * Nice to have: `.feature` file syntax